-Negotiation with AMCON and other Creditor Banks for Balance Waiver: Following negotiations over last year, the company during the year secured from AMCON a waiver of 57% of the balance owed to the Corporation, with an amount of N2billion payable over a two years' period agreed in full and final settlement of our liabilities to the Corporation.
-A Terms of Settlement in respect of this has been executed by the company and sent to AMCON for their execution and subsequent filling in Court, as a consent judgement as required by one of the conditions precedents to the waiver, contained in AMCON's offer letter dated 9th September 2021.
+Negotiation with AMCON and other Creditor Banks for Balance Waiver: Following negotiations, the company in 2021 secured from AMCON a waiver of 57% of the balance owed to the Corporation, with an amount of N2billion payable over a two years' period agreed in full and final settlement of our liabilities to the Corporation.
+A Terms of Settlement in respect of this has been executed by the company and AMCON and fied in Court, as a consent judgement as required by one of the conditions precedents to the waiver, contained in AMCON's offer letter dated 9th September 2021.